-Usually, this type of seed treatment has three main purposes: disinfection, disinfestation, and protection of the seeds.
+Usually, this type of treatment has three main purposes: disinfection, disinfestation, and seed protection.

-Here is a list of the most common active ingredients in fungicidal and insecticidal seed treatment:
+Here is a list of the most common active ingredients in fungicidal and insecticidal treatment:

 This process is generally done by soaking the seeds in specific solutions or mediums in order to ensure proper seed germination rate and/or strengthen the seeds to endure lower temperatures, draughts, or wet soil conditions.
 One of the most used agents for such treatments are different kinds of fertilizers (organic/mineral).

 Granulation is a process where small dimension seeds are coated with extra material in order to enlarge their diameter to make them easier for manipulation.
 This process is extremely important when the farmers are implementing precision agriculture technology and equipment.
 For enlarging the diameter of the seeds, clay powder is often used.